enisdenjo/graphql-ws/PROTOCOL.md

 1. _Client_ generates a unique ID for the following operation
 1. _Client_ dispatches the `Subscribe` message with the generated ID through the `id` field and the requested operation passed through the `payload` field
    <br>_All future communication is linked through this unique ID_
-1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `ExecutionArgs` for the operation
+1. _Server_ triggers the `onSubscribe` callback

+   - If `ExecutionArgs` are **not** returned, the arguments will be formed and validated using the payload
+   - If `ExecutionArgs` are returned, they will be used directly

-1. _Server_ validates the request and executes the single result GraphQL operation
+1. _Server_ executes the single result GraphQL operation using the arguments provided above
+1. _Server_ triggers the `onNext` callback

+   - If `ExecutionResult` is **not** returned, the direct result from the operation will be dispatched with the `Next` message
+   - If `ExecutionResult` is returned, it will be dispatched with the `Next` message

-1. _Server_ dispatches the `Next` message with the execution result
+1. _Server_ triggers the `onComplete` callback
 1. _Server_ dispatches the `Complete` message indicating that the execution has completed
-1. _Server_ triggers the `onComplete` callback, if specified

 ### Streaming operation